rcung000/cybersecurityweek9/README.md

 5. **Cross-Site Request Forgery:** One of the three sites does not have CSRF protections on the admin area.
 A clever attacker could design a form which would automatically submit form data to the staff area and take advantage of a logged in user's access permissions.
 Be the attacker and design a form which will make a change to the spelling of some database content.
 (For example, change the first user from "James" to "Jim", or change "Alabama" to "Alabamaaaa".)
 Then point the form action at each of the three sites to find out which color has the vulnerability.
 Do not neglect to be stealthy with your form—your unsuspecting, logged-in admin should neither see the form nor the results of the form submission.

 6. **Session Hijacking/Fixation:** Two of the three websites expire their active sessions and require users to re-login every 30 minutes.
 That is probably too aggressive for the real world, but it is better than the third site which allows sessions to be a year old, and never regenerates the session ID, even when the user agent string changes.
 This makes it vulnerable to both session hijacking and session fixation attacks.
+There are many ways an attacker could get or set the session ID in the real world (XSS, sniffing WiFi packets, etc.).
+For this exercise, a PHP script has been provided to help you, "public/hacktools/change_session_id.php".
+You can load this script to find out the current session ID or to set it to a new one.

+Use two different web browsers (e.g., Firefox and Chrome).
+Let one browser be the attacker and the other the target.
+Choose if you want to attempt a session hijacking or session fixation.
+For hijacking, log the target in first, then give the logged-in session ID to the attacker.
+For fixation, get a session ID for the attacker, give it to the target, then the target will log in.
+In both cases, the attacker should now have access to the staff area.

+Determine which color has the vulnerability.

 >Identify vulnerabilities in three different versions of the Globitek website: blue, green, and red.

+## Blue
+Vulnerability #1: SQL Injection

+Vulnerability #2:
+## Red
+Vulnerability #1:

+Vulnerability #2:
+## Green
+Vulnerability #1:

+Vulnerability #2: